SnowflurrySDK/Snowflurry.jl/README.md

 0.7071067811865475 + 0.0im
 ```

-Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram which shows the measurement
+For those who are familar, we recognize that the resultant state is the Bell state; an equal superposition of the $\left|00\right\rangle$ and $\left|11\right\rangle$ states.

-output distribution after taking a certain number of shots, in this case 100, on a quantum
+Finally, we can use [SnowflurryPlots](https://github.com/SnowflurrySDK/SnowflurryPlots.jl) to generate a histogram which shows the measurement output distribution after taking a certain number of shots, in this case 100, on a quantum
 computer simulator:

 ```julia